Breaking News | New Year Fire: Death toll rises as many sustain injuries in Ebonyi

 “Yes, I heard that four of those rushed to the hospital have died”.

-The fire incident which occurred around 8:a.m on Friday, January.
-1, 2020, at the home of one Mr Ogenyi Chukwu, was allegedly caused when a canon loaded with gun powder and left in the house had contact with fire.
+The fire incident which occured around 8:a.m on Friday, January.
+1, 2020, at the home of one Mr. Ogenyi Chukwu, was allegedly caused when a canon loaded with gun powder and left in the house had contact with fire.

 Chukwu who narrated the incident to newsmen said their children and 11 other relatives were watching television in the house when suddenly fire engulfed the entire house leading to a pandemonium.